 - Thank You Cards.
 Show your children how to write/stamp the words “Thank You.”
 Allow them to stamp the words onto paper.
 The children can decorate cards then deliver them to community helpers (Library, Fire station, Police Station, Post Office, etc.).

 - Have children choose an occupation.
 They can draw a picture of the specific worker then together brainstorm a list of the responsibilities or things a person must do for the job.

 - Thank you cards are also perfect for elementary students!
 Also consider the folks that pick up the trash and deliver the mail (but nothing inside the mailbox, please!)
 Consider adding some freshly baked cookies to your thank you!

 - Interview.
 Children can select a few jobs that interest them or that they want to know more about.
 Schedule interviews with people in the community and allow the children to conduct the interview after first working together on listing appropriate questions to ask.

 - Build a Resume.
 Middle school students can research what skills and education are necessary to obtain jobs they might be interested in.
 Have them create a “future” resume of what they would need to accomplish in order to be chosen for a job in that specific field.

-- Volunteer.
+- Volunteer or plan to shadow.
 Have your high school students choose a job that they would like to pursue.
-Have them arrange a day where they can volunteer or shadow someone in that profession to experience the responsibilities and commitments that are necessary for success.
+Have them arrange a day where they can volunteer with or shadow someone in that profession to experience the responsibilities and commitments that are necessary for success.
 (Here are other ideas for high schoolers preparing for college.)